UserLevelUp/Schmaybe/README.md

 # Schmaybe - Log file monitoring utility
-I used ChatGPT and Gemini thoughtfully to develop a log monitoring app called Schmaybe.
+I thoughtfully used ChatGPT and Gemini to develop a log monitoring app called Schmaybe.
 The app captures the line number and any new line in a log file.
 When it detects a change in the log file, it transmits the last line as JSON through WebSockets to any clients listening.
 It also includes the name of the file and the line number.

 [Watch the demo video on YouTube](https://www.youtube.com/watch?v=3JaMzK0okIM)

 Currently in alpha release.

+A business scenario for using this log monitoring tool: A CEO comes to a product owner and asks them if their web server is up and if it is producing results.
+Now you can legitimately respond by saying, "Schmaybe!"
+The reason is that this tool was specially tailored to hone in on the interesting stuff in a log file.

 # python - server info